JiaxinBellaYang/Lifetime/README.md

 - Capture cross-sections
 - Correlation energy

-The results are visualized as plots of minority carrier lifetime vs. carrier density for different parameter values.
+The results are visualised as plots of minority carrier lifetime vs. carrier density for different parameter values.

-## Implementation Details

-The simulation is implemented in Python and uses:

-- NumPy for numerical calculations
-- SciPy for scientific functions
-- Matplotlib for plotting

-The code is organized to separate the core simulation logic from the figure generation code, making it easier to maintain and extend.